bellingcat/instagram-location-search/README.md

 Using the `--geojson <output-location>` command line argument, the list can be saved as a GeoJSON file for other geospatial applications.

+Using the `--ids <output-location>` command line argument, all the found location IDs are output, suitable to pass into another tool, like [instagram-scraper](https://github.com/arc298/instagram-scraper).

 Using the `--map <output-location>` command line argument, a simple Leaflet map is made to visualize the locations of the returned points.

 ![Example of map visualization](docs/map-example.png)